NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Flow matching

 \citet{Lipman2023FlowMatching} introduced simulation-free training by constructing conditional probability paths.
-A widely used choice for these paths is the linear interpolant \cite{Albergo2023NormalizingFlows}, defined as $\mathbf{x}_t = t\mathbf{x}_1 + (1-t)\mathbf{x}_0$, with the conditional target velocity $\mathbf{v}_t = \mathbf{x}_1 - \mathbf{x}_0$.
+A widely used choice for these paths is the linear interpolant \citep{Albergo2023NormalizingFlows}, defined as $\mathbf{x}_t = t\mathbf{x}_1 + (1-t)\mathbf{x}_0$, with the conditional target velocity $\mathbf{v}_t = \mathbf{x}_1 - \mathbf{x}_0$.
 The training objective, known as conditional flow matching (CFM), minimizes the $l_2$ regression loss: $\mathcal{L}_\text{CFM} = \mathbb{E}[\lVert \mathbf{v}_\theta(\mathbf{x}_t, t) - \mathbf{v}_t \rVert]$.
-Flow matching-based molecular generation models include EquiFM \cite{Song2023EquiFM} and FlowMol3 \cite{Dunn2025FlowMol}.
+Flow matching-based molecular generation models include for instance EquiFM \citep{Song2023EquiFM}, SemlaFlow \citep{Irwin2025}, Megalodon-FM \citep{Reidenbach2025}, and FlowMol3 \citep{Dunn2025FlowMol}.
 Independent coupling of $p_0$ and $p_1$ can result in high transport costs and intersecting conditional paths.
-These issues can be alleviated by employing optimal transport couplings between the source and target distributions, thereby improving convergence and enhancing flow performance \cite{tong2024improving}.
-In molecular generation, this has been approached, \textit{e. g.}, through rigid alignment of noisy and true coordinates, combined with solving the assignment problem to minimize transport costs \cite{Dunn2025FlowMol}.
+These issues can be alleviated by employing optimal transport couplings between the source and target distributions, thereby improving convergence and enhancing flow performance \citep{tong2024improving}.
+In molecular generation, this has for example been approached through rigid alignment of noisy and true coordinates, combined with solving the assignment problem to minimize transport costs \citep{Dunn2025FlowMol}.